dangershony/dangershony.github.io/sidechains.md

 A suggested approach for creating sidechains on Stratis is using an initial POW period when creating a POS sidechain, the POW period can be used to allow parentchain transfers to a sidechain (or other sidechain coins) and when the POW period is done the sidechain becomes unlinked (i.e. no transfers allowed in or out)

-Due to the economic complexity in allowing sidechains to transfer between each other it's likely that on the Stratis sidechain coins will have to go back to the parent chain before they can be moved to another sidechain.
+Due to the economic complexity in allowing sidechains to transfer between each other it's likely that on the Stratis sidechain coins will have to go back to the parent chain before they can be moved to another sidechain, alternatively a sidechain will only allow transfer of external coins (i.e. Stratis coins) in the sidechain and miners will verify this rule.

 ## Links (credit)